This post may contain affiliate links. Please see our disclosure policy.

 This spray is made with witch hazel and essential oils.
 The essential oils in the spray can help deodorize, purify, and cleanse.

-Similar to a linen spray, use this to freshen the mattress in between cleaning to keep it smelling beautiful.
+Similar to a DIY linen spray, use this to freshen the mattress in between cleaning to keep it smelling beautiful.

 DIY MATTRESS FRESHENER SPRAY